 A large number of workers sustain serious injuries as a result of forklift accidents every year.
 Injuries can range from bruising, lacerations and concussions through to broken bones, crush injuries and serious spinal damage.
 The impact that these accidents can have on the injured person, as well as their family and friends, can be life changing.

 If you have suffered injuries following a forklift truck accident that was caused by somebody else’s negligence, you may be eligible to make a claim for accident compensation.
-Our solicitors have experienced in helping people with such cases and work closely with clients to build the strongest case possible.
-Our aim is to achieve the maximum compensation award possible for the injuries you have sustained and any financial losses you have incurred as a result.
+Personal injury solicitors have experience in helping people with such cases and work closely with clients to build the strongest case possible.
+The aim is to achieve the maximum compensation award possible for the injuries you have sustained and any financial losses you have incurred as a result.

 Who can be held liable for a forklift truck accident?

 It is the duty of every employer to carry out risk assessments at work and take necessary steps to minimise the potential risks of accidents and injuries.
 In relation to the use of forklift trucks and similar lifting and transportation machinery, this responsibility includes taking the following measures:

 - ensuring that the operators of forklifts are well trained and competent

 - ensuring that the work environment is safe and adequate for purpose

 - providing safe access for pedestrians where forklifts are in use

 - identifying risks of accidents and taking steps to eliminate or minimise the risks

 - ensuring that forklift trucks are in good working conditions.
 This includes carrying out inspections on a regular basis.